-Immigration - Permit requirements 1 For non-EU/EEA nationals work and/or residence permits are legally required.
-In most cases, also an immigration entry visa ('MVV') must be obtained.
-Prior to coming to the Netherlands Employer and employee 2 It should be checked which type of permit is required, e.g. (i) as a Intra Corporate Transfer, (ii) as a highly skilled knowledge migrant, (iii) a regular residence and work permit.
-Prior to coming to the Netherlands Employer and employee 3 If applicable, depending on the type of permit, the employer should first register as a Recognized Sponsor with the Dutch immigration services ('IND').
-Prior to coming to the Netherlands (please note the registration as recognized sponsor could take a considerable amount of time) Employer and employee
+Checklist Immigration - Permit requirements What When Who 1 For non-EU/EEA nationals work and/or residence permits are legally required.
+In most cases, also an Immigration Entry visa ('MVV') must be obtained.
+Prior to coming to the Netherlands Employer and employee 2 It should be checked which type of permit is required, e.g. (i) as an Intra Corporate Transfer, (ii) as a highly skilled knowledge migrant, (iii) a regular residence and work permit.
+Prior to coming to the Netherlands Employer and employee 3 If applicable , depending on the type of permit, the employer should first register as a Recognised Sponsor with the Dutch immigration services ('IND').
+Prior to coming to the Netherlands (please note that the registration as recognised sponsor could take a considerable amount of time) Employer and employee